mikix/deb2snap/README.md

 Let's build a neat snappy demo: xfreerdp.
 This will let us transform any snappy install into a thin client!

-There are two versions of Xmir: the one in the archive right now which works as an extension to Xorg, and one under development that works as a separate X server called `Xmir`.  `deb2snap` has support for both, and both need a working Mir framework, as above.
+There are two versions of Xmir: the one offered in Ubuntu 15.04 and earlier, which works as an extension to Xorg, and the one offered in 15.10 and later, which works as a standalone X server called `Xmir`.  `deb2snap` has support for both, and both need a working Mir framework, as above.

+When you pass `--xmir` to `deb2snap`, you will get whichever version of Xmir is available on your system.

-The former (**Xmir Legacy**) is easier to bundle into a snap because it's in the archive already.
-But it has some notable bugs: you'll have graphical glitches around your cursor, you'll see a second cursor on the screen, and you'll need to run your app as root.
+The older version has some notable bugs: you'll have graphical glitches around your cursor, you'll see a second cursor on the screen, and you'll need to run your app as root.
 Build it into your snap like so:

     ./deb2snap -d 15.04 --xmir xfreerdp
     # copy and install snap into snappy machine
     sudo /apps/bin/xfreerdp.freerdp-x11 /f /v:SERVER /u:USER /p:PASSWORD

-The latter (**Xmir Next**) is difficult to bundle in because you'll need to build it yourself (see below).
-But it fixes the above bugs.
+The newer version doesn't have those bugs.
+You can simply build it into your snap like so:

-    ./deb2snap -d 15.04 --xmir-binary ~/Xmir xfreerdp
+    ./deb2snap -d 15.04 --xmir xfreerdp
     # copy and install snap into snappy machine
     xfreerdp.freerdp-x11 /f /v:SERVER /u:USER /p:PASSWORD

 #### Building Xmir Next

+If you are on an older system but still want the new Xmir, you can build it yourself.
+Try these steps:

     git clone git://people.freedesktop.org/~mlankhorst/xserver
     cd xserver